The Joy Luck Club (novel): Suyuan Woo

-During the Second World War, Suyuan lives in the Republic of China while her husband at the time served as an officer in Chungking (Chongqing).
+During the Second World War, Suyuan lives in the Republic of China while her husband at the time served as an officer in Chungking.
 She starts the original Joy Luck Club with her three friends to cope with the War.
 There is little to eat, but they pretend it is a feast, and talk about their hopes for the future.
 On the day of the Japanese invasion, Suyuan leaves her house with nothing but a bag of clothes, a bag of food, and her twin baby daughters.

 During the long journey, Suyuan contracts such severe dysentery that she feels certain she will die.
 Fearing that a dead mother would doom her babies' chances of rescue, she reluctantly and emotionally leaves her daughters under a barren tree, together with all her belongings, along with a note asking anyone who might find the babies to care for them and contact the father.
 Suyuan then departs, expecting to die.
 However, she is rescued by a truck and finds out her husband has died.
 She later remarries, goes to America, and forms a new Joy Luck Club with three other Chinese female immigrants she met at church.
 She gives birth to another daughter, but her abandonment of her twin girls haunts her for the rest of her life.
 After many years, Suyuan learns that the twins were adopted, but dies of a brain aneurysm before she can meet them.
 It is her American-born daughter Jing-mei who fulfills her long-cherished wish of reuniting with them.

 As Suyuan dies before the novel begins, her history is told by Jing-mei, based on her knowledge of her mother's stories, anecdotes from her father, and what the other members of the Joy Luck Club tell her.